How do plaque and tartar form, and what do they do?

-Second, the bacteria on the tartar can be absorbed into the blood stream and deposited in various organs, including the heart and the kidneys, causing infection.
+Second, the bacteria on the tartar can be absorbed into the blood stream and deposited in various organs, including the liver and the kidneys, causing infection and decreased organ function.

 How can I prevent plaque and tartar formation on my dog's teeth?

 After your dog's teeth have been professionally cleaned and polished by your veterinarian, home dental care is needed to help reduce plaque and tartar buildup.
-You can decrease plaque accumulation by:
+You can decrease plaque accumulation by undertaking the following activities:

-- Feeding your dog a Veterinary Oral Health Council (VOHC) accepted dental diet which slows plaque and tartar accumulation by mechanical or chemical means.
+- Feeding your dog a dental diet accepted by the Veterinary Oral Health Council (VOHC), which slows plaque and tartar accumulation by mechanical or chemical means.
 By limiting plaque as it forms, tartar development is greatly reduced.